zalando-zmon/zmon-docs/docs/getting-started.rst

     ==> default: Goto: https://localhost:8443
     ==> default: Login with your GitHub credentials

-Create your first alert
+Creating Your First Alert
 =======================

-Log in
+Log In
 ------

-Open your web browser and navigate to the URL reported by Vagrant (e.g. https://localhost:8443/).
-Click on *Sign In* and enter your GitHub credentials (you will be redirected to GitHub).
+Open your web browser and navigate to the URL reported by Vagrant: e.g. https://localhost:8443/.
+Click on *Sign In* and enter your GitHub credentials.
+You'll be redirected to GitHub.

-Checks and alerts
+Checks and Alerts
 -----------------

-In ZMON an alert shown on the dashboard typically consists of two parts: the check-definition, which is responsible for fetching the underlying data, and the alert-definition, which defines the condition under which the situation is considered critical.
-There can be multiple alerts with different conditions, operating on the same check.
+An alert shown on ZMON's dashboard typically consists of two parts: the *check-definition*, which is responsible for fetching the underlying data; and the *alert-definition*, which defines the condition under which the situation is considered critical.
+Multiple alerts with different conditions can operate on the same check.

-To explore this concept, we'll create a simple check and define some alerts on it.
+Let's explore this concept now by creating a simple check and defining some alerts on it.

-Create a check-definition
+Create a Check-Definition
 -------------------------

-One possiblity to create a check command is to use the CLI (see: :ref:`cli-usage`).

-However a more convenient way is to use the "Trial Run" feature that lets you develop check and alert and execute it immediately to see its effect.
-Once you are happy with your check command and filter you can save it from the Trial Run directly.
-Some prefer downloading the YAML def. from there to store and maintain it e.g. in GIT.
+One way to create a check command is by using ZMON's CLI.
+(See: :ref:`cli-usage`).
+A more convenient way, however, is to use the "Trial Run" feature, which enables you to develop checks and alerts, execute them immediately, and note their impact.
+Once you are happy with your check command and filter, you can save it from the Trial Run directly.
+Some users prefer to download the YAML definition from there to store and maintain it in Git.

-Create an alert
+Create an Alert
 ---------------

-To create the alert, we can use the web interface.
-In the top navigation select `Check defs <https://localhost:8443/#/check-definitions>`_ and click on *Website HTTP status* from the list.
-Clicking the button *"Add New Alert Definition"* lets you create a new Alert for this check-definition.
-Fill the form like this, and hit *"Save"*:
+In the top navigation of ZMON's web interface, select `Check defs <https://localhost:8443/#/check-definitions>`_ from the list and click on *Website HTTP status*.
+Then click *"Add New Alert Definition"* to create a new alert for this check-definition.
+Fill out the form (see example below), and hit *"Save"*:

 ==================== ==========================
-**Name**             Oops.. website is gone!
+**Name**             Oops ... website is gone!
 -------------------- --------------------------
-**Description**      website was not reachable.
+**Description**      Website was not reachable.
 -------------------- --------------------------
 **Priority**         Priority 1 (red)
 -------------------- --------------------------